radius-project/docs/docs/content/getting-started/quickstarts/quickstart-dapr/index.md

    rad run dapr.bicep
    ```

-1. Your console should output a series deployment logs, which you may check to confirm the application was successfully deployed:
+1. Your console should output a series deployment logs, which you may check to confirm the `frontend` container was successfully deployed:

    ```
    Deployment Complete